techpmsap/Leonardo_IOT_ML_PW_2018/Exercise_01/Exercise_01.md

 ## Description
-This document provides you with the exercises for the hands-on session on SAP Cloud Platform Internet of Things.
+This document provides you with the steps for the hands-on session on SAP Cloud Platform Internet of Things.
 This scenario will help you to go through the following activities:

-* Creating Data Model
+* Creating Device Data Model
-* Device on boarding with Gateway Cloud using MQTT protocol.
+* Device onboarding with Gateway Cloud using MQTT protocol.
 * Sending Data with Paho MQTT Client
-* Consume Data via IoT Services Cockpit
+* Consume Data via IoT Service Cockpit

 >NOTE: Use Google Chrome browser.